linsalrob/mgi-adapters/README.md

 make install PREFIX=$HOME/bin
 ```

-This will install `search-mgi-adapters` and `filter_reads_with_n` into `$HOME/bin`.
+This will install `search-mgi-adapters`, `trim-mgi-adapters`, and `filter_reads_with_n` into `$HOME/bin`.
 You can also `sudo make install` to install it into `/usr/local/bin` if you really want, but I wouldn't do that.

 ## How do I run the code

-If you have one pair of fastq files, you can specify those on the command line:
+If you have one pair of fastq files, you can search those for adapters like so:

 ```
 search-mgi-adapters -l R1.fsatq.gz -r R2.fastq.gz
 ```

-If you want to specify diffent output files you can do so:
+This will report the locations of the adapters, and you can explore the sequences.
+Nothing is changed.
+However, if you want to automatically trim the sequences, you an use `trim-mgi-adapters` which will create new `fastq` files for you.
+These are gzipped files, and by default they are named `R1.trimmed.fastq.gz` and `R2.trimmed.fastq.gz` but you can specify different output file names:

 ```
-search-mgi-adapters -l R1.fsatq.gz -r R2.fastq.gz -p R1.trimmed.fastq.gz -q R2.trimmed.fastq.gz
+trim-mgi-adapters -l R1.fsatq.gz -r R2.fastq.gz -p R1.trimmed.fastq.gz -q R2.trimmed.fastq.gz
 ```

 (Note: At the moment we _only_ write the sequences gzip compressed)